My rating: 5 of 5 stars

 “‘I taught him,’ he quavered, ‘to trust in love.
 I said: ‘When love comes, that is reality.’
 I said: ‘Passion does not blind.
 No. Passion is sanity, and the woman you love, she is the only person you will ever really understand.’
 He sighed.
 ‘True, everlastingly true, though my day is over, and though there is the result.
 Poor boy!
 He is so sorry!
 He said he knew it was madness when you brought your cousin in; that whatever you felt you did not mean.
 Yet’—his voice gathered strength: he spoke out to make certain—‘Miss Honeychurch, do you remember Italy?’”

-And as the rain beats down on the windows and rooftop, Lucy contemplates George’s forward behavior of several kisses and direct admission of his unwarranted love for her.
+As the rain beats down on the windows and rooftop, Lucy contemplates George’s forward behavior of several kisses and direct admission of his unwarranted love for her.

 “‘Why, he has behaved abominably,’ she said.
 ‘I am glad he is sorry.
 Do you know what he did?’